NUBIC/aker-rails/README.md

 current_user} to all controllers and views.
 It will return a {Aker::User} object for the current user, or `nil` if there isn't one.

-### Overriding the unauthorized view

-The message that your users will see if they try to access a resource for which they don't have sufficient privileges is pretty spare and unfriendly.
-Applications can replace it with something prettier and application-appropriate via rack middleware which intercepts 403 responses.
-(TODO: more details and an example.)

-### Overriding the login and logout views

-You can supply custom login and logout views by providing routes for `/login` and `/logout`:

-    # In config/routes.rb
-    match '/login' => 'accounts#login'
-    match '/logout' => 'accounts#logout'

-Aker will now use the views provided by `AccountsController#login` and `AccountsController#logout`; however, credential verification and session management is still performed by Aker.

-When overriding the login view, you are responsible for providing a login form that satisfies the interface for Aker's credential verifier.
-Your login form should, at minimum, look like this:

-    # In app/views/accounts/login.html.erb
-    <%= form_tag('/login') do %>
-      <%= text_field_tag "username" %>
-      <%= password_field_tag "password" %>
-      <%= submit_tag %>
-    <%= end %>

-If you want to carry attempted paths across multiple login attempts, you'll also need a field for storing a `url` parameter.